kpiatti/portfolioSite/content/en/post/creditone_project.md

 plt.savefig("creditone_sex_credit_box1.png")
 ```
 -->
-{{< figure src="/images/creditone_sex_credit_box.png" >}}
+{{< figure src="/images/creditone_age_sex_plots.png" >}}

+- There doesn't appear to be any sort of meaningful relationship between age and credit limit.
-The similarity between the box plots for female and male indicates there is no difference in credit limits between men and women.
+- The similarity between the box plots for female and male indicates there is no difference in credit limits between men and women.
 That means SEX is unlikely to be a helpful variable to include in a model prediting LIMIT_BAL.

 &nbsp;
-### Education & Credit Limit
+### Education, Marriage, & Credit Limit
 <!--
 ```python
 sns.catplot(data=df, kind='box', x='EDUCATION', y='LIMIT_BAL').set_xticklabels(rotation=45)